h2non/oml/README.md

-# olte
+# olite

-> Template engine build on top of the [Oli][oli] language for JavaScript engines
+> Markup template engine build on top of the [Oli][oli] language for node and the browser

 > **work in progress!**

 ## About

-Olte is the acronim of Oli Language Templating Engine.
+Olite is the acronim of Oli templating engine.
 It uses the [JavaScript][oli-js] parser and compiler of the Oli language

 ## Installation

 Node.js
 ```
-$ npm install -g olte
+$ npm install -g olite
 ```

 Browser (via Bower)
 ```
-$ bower install olte
+$ bower install olite
 ```

 ## Environments